JulianHysi/personal-blog/CONTRIBUTING.md

 ## Pull Request Process

-1. See README.md for how to set up dependencies and the virtual environment
+1. See README.md for how to set up dependencies and the virtual environment locally.
-2. Ensure the above-mentioned process has gone well before you start making your local changes
+2. Ensure the above-mentioned process has gone well before you start making your local changes.
 3. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations, container parameters etc.
 4. Update environment.yaml every time you install/update/delete a dependency.
-   To do that, inside the project's top level dir hit 'conda env export > environment.yaml'
+   To do that, inside the project's top level dir hit `conda env export > environment.yaml`.
    Make sure to include the changes to environment.yaml in your next commit.
-5. Update your virtual environment every time you pull, as another contributor may have changed
-   environment.yaml in the meantime (as explained in point 4), which means your local virtual
-   environment doesn't reflect up-to-date dependencies.
-Deactivate the environment (see Anaconda docs),
+5. Update your virtual environment every time you pull, as another contributor may have changed environment.yaml in the meantime (as explained in point 4), which means your local virtual environment doesn't reflect up-to-date dependencies.
-   and hit 'conda env update -f environment.yaml --prune' to update it.
-They you can activate it again.
+   Deactivate the environment (see Anaconda docs), and hit `conda env update -f environment.yaml --prune` to update it.
+Then you can activate it again.
-6. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
-The versioning scheme we use is [SemVer](http://semver.org/).
+6. Hit `flask db migrate` and `flask db upgrade` every time you make changes to the database models.
+   That is, `models.py` file.
+Include the migration scripts in your next commit.
 7. Make the Pull Request, and wait for the approval of the owners of this repository.

 ## Code of Conduct